NinoMaj/Voting_App/README.md

   - [+] User Story: As an unauthenticated or authenticated user, I can see and vote on everyone's polls.

   - [+] User Story: As an unauthenticated or authenticated user, I can see the results of polls in chart form.

-  - [+] User Story: As an authenticated user, if I don't like the options on a poll, I can create a new option.